Happyr/NormalDistributionBundle/README.md

 ```

-### Statistics Service
+### StatisticsHelper

-The statistics service is made for get values from an existing normal distribution.
-You may fetch the percentile for a
+The `StatisticsHelper` is used when you want to get values from a pre-calcuated normal distribution.

-value with ```getPercentile```.
-If you want to do a z-transform to get the value in a standard normal distribution you
+- `getPercentile`: Fetch the percentile for a given value
+- `getZTransform`: Perform a Z-transformation to get a normalized value given your normal distribution.
-may use ```getZTransform```.
-Use ```getStanine``` to get the stanine value for a value in the normal distribution.
+- `getStanine`: Get the stanine value for a given value

-The last function of this class returns the stanine value for a given percentile.
+- `getStanineForPercentile`:  Get the stanine value for a given percentile.
 This is useful when your distribution
 isn't a standard distribution.
-Use DistributionService->getPercentile() and then StatisticsService->getStanineForPercentile()

 ## Installation

 Install it with Composer!

 ```bash
 composer require happyr/normal-distribution-bundle
 ```

 After the dependencies are downloaded, then register the bundle in the AppKernel.